AKA9124/midtrans-php-native/README.md

 # midtrans-php-native
-This is a example of payment gateway midtrans using phpnative and MySQL Databases
+This is a example of payment gateway midtrans using phpnative+javascript and MySQL Databases

 - If you wanted to test it, you should hosting it first, because to change payment_status in database, midtrans system need to access your file
 - Remember to set your server key and client key